semuxproject/semux-core/docs/RESTful-API.md

 # RESTful API

 Semux provides a rich RESTful API for interacting with the blockchain programatically.
+You can also interact with the same calls via the [Console](./Console.md)

 ## Configuration

-Semux API server can be enabled by changing following properties in your `config/semux.properties`:
+Your local Semux API server can be enabled by changing following properties in your `config/semux.properties`:
 ```
 # Be sure to set up authentication first before enabling API
 api.enabled = true